sts10/lemire_nearly_divisionless_random/readme.markdown

 ## So do I understand it now?

 Honestly, no. I mean, a lot more than I did when I started.
 But as I write this I still don't quite understand how the `m` and `l` variables work or really what `l` represents even.
-And I'm confused about how the `floor`  is calculated.
 But it's a process!
 (I think I need to read Lemire's writing.)
-Maybe some of this will help give others one more little foothold on their path to understanding!
+Maybe some of this will help give others a small foothold on their path to understanding!

 ## Further work to do

-First, I probably need to double check everything.
-More testing of all the functions in `src/lib` would be nice.
-I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair.
+First, I probably need to double-check everything.
+Adding more tests of all the functions in `src/lib.rs` would be nice.
+For example, I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair.
 (Maybe a Chi-squared test?)

 And obviously my function(s) can only generate random numbers over a max range of 256.
 Lemire's original example code takes a 64-bit integer for its `s`, which makes the function much more practical and versatile.
 This requires an `m` of 128 bits, which I'll have to check if Rust can handle?
 Alternatively I could settle for a 32-bit `s`.
 Either way, I can't tell if this move would be trivial or devastatingly difficult!